mhinz/vim-grepper/README.md

 grep) to start an **asynchronous search**.
 All matches will be put in a **quickfix or location list**.

-_This plugin works with Vim and Neovim on Windows and Unix-like systems._
+This plugin works with Vim and Neovim on Unix-like systems.
+It's mostly working on Windows as well.

+_Disclaimer: From my point of view it's feature-complete, so I won't add new features or put much time into reviewing complex PRs._

 ---